 In this undergraduate course, you’ll learn to effectively understand and negotiate the multiple dynamics that emerge from difference, and to appropriately respond to issues of marginalization and social injustice in the workplace.
 You’ll engage in difficult conversations as you study cases that stimulate your awareness of real-world issues, to develop the skills you need to mediate or resolve diversity issues as a future professional.

-Join us for our first book study starting spring 2021.
 All Neeley students, faculty and staff are invited to participate.
-Over four weeks, we will read and discuss a book designed to foster understanding and belonging across differences.
-Learn more.
+Over four weeks we will read and discuss a book designed to foster understanding and belonging across differences.

 Women's Initiatives and Programs